SConsul/Adversarial_Attacks/README.md

 The Projected Gradient Descent method follows the same logic as FGSM, but lifts the constraint of a single step update.
 The attacker has no restriction in time to best attack which can be described as a *constrained optimization problem.* PGD maximizes the model loss, with the constraint that the perturbation is smaller than the specified ε.
 This is mathematically expressed as:
 ![PGD](images/PGD.png)

 This ε is to be chosen empirically such that the perturbation is not noticable.
+At every update, the the step is projected back into the L_p ball around the sample.
+The L_p is a technical term to denote the space where all points are within ε distance (p-norm) from the sample.
+Projection of a point, z, into the L_p ball is simply finding the nearest point to z in the L_p ball.

 The PGD attack can be targeted (create confusion amongst specific labels) or untargeted (simply misclassify inputs).
 The algorithm is described as follows:
 1. Start from anywhere within L_p Ball around sample, X